artemis-mike/cloudflare-dns-updater/README.md

 # Cloudflare DNS Updater
 ## Synopsis
-A script that reconciles a Cloudflare DNS A-record against the hosts current public IP address.
+A script that reconciles a Cloudflare DNS A-record or AAAA-record against the hosts current public IP address.

 ## Configuration